-Metro Bank's Annual General Meeting will be held at One Southampton Row, London WC1B 5HA on Tuesday 25 April 2017 at 2pm (GMT).
-Details of the resolutions proposed are set out in the Notice of Meeting which, along with the Annual Report for 31 December 2016, can be downloaded below.
+Metro Bank's Annual General Meeting will be held at One Southampton Row, London WC1B 5HA.
+Details of the resolutions proposed will be set out in the Notice of Meeting which will be sent out shortly.
+Previous Annual Report and Notice of Meeting documents can be found below.

 One Southampton Row, London, WC1B 5HA.